Incandescent light bulb: Carbon filament and vacuum

-The United States Patent Office gave a ruling 8 October 1883, that Edison's patents were based on the prior art of William Sawyer and were invalid.
+The United States Patent Office issued a ruling 8 October 1883, that Edison's patents were based on the prior art of William Sawyer and were invalid.
 Litigation continued for a number of years.
 Eventually on 6 October 1889, a judge ruled that Edison's electric light improvement claim for "a filament of carbon of high resistance" was valid.

 In 1893, Heinrich Göbel claimed he had designed the first incandescent light bulb in 1854, with a thin carbonized bamboo filament of high resistance, platinum lead-in wires in an all-glass envelope, and a high vacuum.
 Judges of four courts raised doubts about the alleged Göbel anticipation, but there was never a decision in a final hearing due to the expiration of Edison's patent.
 Research work published in 2007 concluded that the story of the Göbel lamps in the 1850s is fictitious.